evgenyneu/evgenii.com/blog/_posts/2017-06-06-disabling-swift3-objc-inference-in-xcode9.md

 Before Swift 4, the compiler made some Swift declarations automatically available to Objective-C. For example, if one subclassed from NSObject, the compiler created Objective-C entry points for all methods in such classes.
 The mechanism is called *@objc inference*.

 In Swift 4, such automatic @objc inference is deprecated because it is costly to generate all those Objective-C entry points.
 When "Swift 3 @objc Inference" setting is set to "On", it allows the old code to work.
 However, it will show deprecation warnings that need to be addressed.
-It is recommended to "fix" these warnings and set the setting to "Off", which is the default for new Swift projects.
+It is recommended to "fix" these warnings and switch the setting to "Off", which is the default for new Swift projects.

 ## Example 1: before Swift 4